ericoporto/agstoolbox/README.md

 This software is **Windows** only - since AGS Editor is Windows only.
 This may change in the future - compatibility is kept with macOS and Linux, but functionality may be absent.

+## Installation

+You should use the `agstoolbox.exe` from latest release.
+Place it in a directory under your user like `C:\Users\MY_USER\software\agstoolbox.exe` and double click it.

+### Installing from pip

+You can install it from [pip](https://pypi.org/project/agstoolbox/)

+    pip install agstoolbox

+**NOTE:** On MS Windows, instalation from pip may not work correctly, see [Warning on Windows Store Python](#warning-on-windows-store-python) for more information.

 ## Development

 ### Building a portable EXE